aldaszarnauskas/principles_of_data_analytics/README.md

 * [Reference](#Reference)

 ## Intro
-This repo contains one main file, task.ipynb as the submission for the Principles in Data Analytics module.
-I completed in total 10 tasks that are summarised in the [Submission](#Submission) section.
-In short, in this file you can see an analysis of the Iris dataset which contains data for 150 Iris samples from three different species[^1].
-Each sample has info about 4 features: sepal length, sepal width, petal length, petal width.
+This repo contains contains for the submission for the Principles in Data Analytics module.
+For the submission, it was necessary to complete 10 tasks and upload in one single file.
+You can find all those tasks in the [tasks.ipynb](tasks.ipynb) file.
+See [Submission](#Submission) section for a brief description of each task.
+In short, all those tasks focused on description and analysis of the Iris dataset[^1].
+Iris dataset contains 150 Iris samples from three different species.
+Each sample has 4 features: sepal length, sepal width, petal length, petal width.

 ## Submission